zoirethl/etch-a-sketch/README.md

 1. Transform the square's behavior when interacting with the mouse:
    - Instead of a simple color change, randomize the square's RGB value entirely.
-   - Implement a progressive darkening effect where each interaction adds 10% more black or color to the square, reaching complete darkness after ten interactions.
-# etch-a-sketch